CFCMiles/DrawnPhysics/README.md

 'c' continues past the preview mode
 'f' turns friction off

-Link to the video explanation: https://youtu.be/loJL2-ZYtzA
+Link to the video demo: https://youtu.be/loJL2-ZYtzA